Wawona Tree

-The Wawona Tree, also known as the Wawona Tunnel Tree, was a famous giant sequoia that stood in Mariposa Grove, Yosemite National Park, California, USA, until February 1969.
+The Wawona Tree, also known as the Wawona Tunnel Tree, was a famous giant sequoia that stood in Mariposa Grove, Yosemite National Park, California, United States, until February 1969.
 It had a height of 227 ft and was 26 ft in diameter at the base.

 The origin of the word Wawona is not known.
 A popular story claims Wawō'na was the Miwok word for "big tree", or for "hoot of the owl".
 Birds are considered the sequoia trees' spiritual guardian.